Faster and smarter in the app... Open app

 Our read

-Either way, use flexible fares where available, and ensure you have package holiday protection or comprehensive travel insurance in place before you commit.
+Either way, use flexible fares where available, and make sure you have package holiday protection or comprehensive travel insurance in place before you commit.

 Seven ways to protect your holiday budget right now

 • Lock in an all-inclusive deal.
 All-inclusive packages fix your food, drink and accommodation costs at the point of booking.
-If food and hospitality inflation continues to rise at your destination, you're insulated from it.
-All-inclusive is unusually good value in an inflationary environment.
+With grocery and food service costs still rising, that protection is worth more than usual right now.

 • Buy travel insurance now, with your booking.
 Insurance bought before a conflict-related event is far more likely to cover conflict-related disruption than insurance bought after.
 Don't leave it until the week before you travel.